ersaree/3DFP/README.md

 - Light up the ceiling and walls of a room when a motion sensor is triggered, or add a stroboscobe-like effect.
 - Move the yaml configuration from my previous 3DFP project so that the 3D model and the connections to Home Assistant entities can be defined in yaml

-Feel free to leave a message if you are interested in helping out.
+Feel free to leave a message in issues if you are interested in helping out.